Guide to Consent Order with Property Adjustment or Property Transfer

 A divorcing couple will need a court to issue a Property Adjustment Order to provide legal standing to a financial agreement if this involves the family home.

 In the event that they cannot decide how to divide up their home between themselves, it will be left up to the court to impose a financial settlement.
-There are various different order that can be issued:

 A property transfer may necessitate also transferring a mortgage or converting a joint mortgage into an individual mortgage.

-It is important to include an agreement to put the property on the market in the consent order, so that neither party can back out later on.
+It is important to include an agreement to put the property on the market in the consent order so that neither party can back out later on.

 - Mesher Order – this is essentially the opposite of an agreement to sell the home.
 It provides for the postponement of the sale of the family home, allowing one of the divorcing parties to remain living in the property for a certain period of time or until a so-called ‘trigger event’.
 Commonly this will involve the former wife remaining in the property with the children until the children finish full-time education or reach the age of 18 (the trigger event).

-- Martin Order – this goes further than a Mesher Order, in that it provides for an indefinite postponement of sale of the property.
+- Martin Order – this goes further than a Mesher Order, in that it provides for an indefinite postponement of the sale of the property.
 The party who is granted residency in the home will often be able to carry on living there for the rest of their lives, subject to certain ‘trigger events’ such as re-marriage or if they voluntarily vacate the property.

 How do I get a Property Adjustment Order?